 Fill each container ¾ full with a seed starting mixture.
 Sow 1 – 2 seeds directly into each pot following package instructions for planting depth.

-Keep these in a warm, dark place until they germinate.
+Keep these in a warm, dark place until they germinate (there are a few exceptions to keeping seed in the dark – for example, lettuce and arugula need light to germinate).
 After germination, remove the plastic cover and thin to one plant per pot.
 Move the plants to a spot under your grow light keeping the light within an inch or two of the top of the plants.

 The first two leaves, called cotyledons, are not true leaves, but food storage cells.
 Once the first true leaves have developed, begin feeding with a fish emulsion based fertilizer.
 Use half the amount recommended on the packaging for young seedlings.